AlgebraicWolf/AlgebraicWolf/README.md

 </p>

 ### Hi there 👋
 My name is Aleksei Volkov, and I am a developer from Russia.
-Currently I am studying Engineering & Computer Science in Moscow Institute of Physics and Technology.
+Currently I am studying Engineering & Computer Science at Moscow Institute of Physics and Technology.

 I am interested in Functional Programming and applications of Type Theory, though this is not the only focus of my projects.